rohitcricket/TensorFlow2.0-DreamDeepArtWithAI/README.md

 # ART with AI: Using Tensorflow 2.0 and Deep Dream Algorithm
 ![starrynight](starrynight-final.png)

-This project detects traffic signs for your self-driving car using LeNet network and [Tensorflow](https://www.tensorflow.org) 2.0.
+This project creates art using computer vision algorithm created by Alexander Mordvintsev from Google and [Tensorflow](https://www.tensorflow.org) 2.0.

 ### Data Reference: